yukikitayama/docker/container.md

 `docker run -p <host-port>:<container-port>` to make a port available to services outside of Docker

+`docker system events` allows us to interactively monitor all container activity in the Docker engine.

+`docker inspect <container-name>` shows the current logging driver of a running container

+## Log

+`docker container logs <container-name>`

+`docker logs <container-name>`

 ## Namespace

 Namespace provides isolation for running processes.